 Partnering with congregations in Contra Costa County to provide families with shelter and meals in indoor tents 38 weeks per year.

-Every year Episcopal Impact Fund makes grants to fund the outreach work of Episcopal congregations in the Diocese of California.
-Our churches are at work throughout the Bay Area, serving people who are food insecure, experiencing homelessness or who need access to high quality early childhood education.
+Every year, Episcopal Impact Fund makes grants to fund the outreach work of Episcopal congregations in the Diocese of California.
+These churches are addressing urgent needs throughout the Bay Area, serving people who are food insecure, experiencing homelessness or who have barriers to accessing high quality early childhood education.
+This year, we’ve increased our grantmaking by 50% in order to meet the increased need in the community.
 Episcopal Impact Fund is proud to fund this life-changing work.

 The Community Preschool provides high-quality early childhood education at no cost for 1/3 of the children it serves and subsidizes the cost for an additional 1/3.

-The Justice Ministries accompany newly arrived asylum seekers in the Bay Area, helping them secure housing, food, ESL classes and other assistance and providing social connection and support.
+St Mary the Virgin’s Justice Ministries program provides accompaniment to newly arrived asylum seekers in the Bay Area, helping them secure housing, food, ESL classes and other assistance, as well as much needed social connection and support.

 Grant to the Mission/Bernal CPMC (formerly St. Luke's Episcopal Hospital)